mwouts/itables/docs/advanced_parameters.md

 show(df, "Countries from the World Bank Database")
 ```

 The caption appears at the bottom of the table by default.
-This is governed by the `style` option which you can change.
+This is governed by `caption-side:bottom`
-You can also override this in the caption tag itself:
+in the `style` option which you can change.
+You can also override the location of the caption in the caption tag itself:

 ```{code-cell}
 :tags: [full-width]